LEARNAcademy/winter-break-exercises/README.md

 - Variable naming: Are they descriptive and accurate?
 If not, what is an example of a fitting name?
 - Formatting: Is it help or hurt your ability to understand the code quickly
 - Comments: Are they helpful and accurate?
-- Logic: Is there another way to achieve the same behavior and what are the pros and cons of doing it that way?
+- Logic: Is there another way to achieve the same behavior?
+What are the pros and cons of doing it that way?

 ### Code Review Assignments